lucasfrr/lucasfrr/README.md

 #### Education

-- :mortar_board: Degree in Computer Science at Universidade Federal de Alagoas (2015 - currently)
+- :mortar_board: Degree in Computer Science at Universidade Federal de Alagoas (2015 - 2022)

 <!--
 **lucasferreiraos/lucasferreiraos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.